RETAIL DESIGN TIPS _

-As a retail design agency we know all about the ins and outs of retail.
+As a retail design agency, we know all about the ins and outs of retail.
 From window displays to point of sale, every nook and cranny needs to be carefully designed to make the most of your products and create the best possible environment for your customers.
 But with so many elements to consider, which are the most important for your store?
-We’ve stripped it back to our top 5 tips for retail design agencies – read on to find to find out how to make your store a success.
+We’ve stripped it back to our top 5 tips for retail design agencies – read on to find out how to make your store a success.

 First Impressions Count

 Customers start to form an impression of your store before they’ve even stepped through the door.
 They make a decision on whether or not to enter based on the exterior appearance of the store.
 For this reason, it’s important to impress them with spectacular window displays.
 Great window displays showcase a small selection of products in a clear, attractive way.
 It is not effective to cram as much merchandise as possible into the space in order to show more of what’s on offer.
 This is too much for the customers to take in and they are unlikely to be tempted by your products.
 Also, it is important to ensure your window displays are clearly lit and shadows are minimised!

 Research suggests that around 90% of shoppers subconsciously turn right when they enter a store.
 Make the most of this opportunity by placing the products you want your customers to see the most in this area.
 Create an attention-grabbing display to draw your customers in and tempt them with your choice of products.
 This is known as a power wall in the retail industry and is a great way to ensure all of your customers are seeing exactly what you want them to.
 This is the place for bold colours and daring designs!